-In 2008, I had the opportunity to join the ASLAN team.
-Their other-centered philosophy aligned perfectly with my beliefs on service leadership.
+In 2008, I had the opportunity to join the ASLAN team, one of the top sales training and coaching companies in the world.
+Their Other-Centered® philosophy aligned perfectly with my beliefs on service leadership.
 This unique approach to sales dovetails with how many companies want to approach their customers – summed up in “People Serving People.”
 This entire approach to selling is based on a few simple, yet universal, principles that are foundational to human behavior and relationships.
 It’s simple, it works and it’s common sense.

 We get bottom-line results for our clients and that’s important to me.
 As Marcus Buckingham said to my grad school class at Case Western, “Performance is the point.”
 I believe that.

 The icing on the cake for me, and what makes this career rewarding, is the transformation that I see in people in two important ways.

 In their professional lives: Yes, they change the way they do their job, but, more importantly, they change how they view and approach their job.
 They begin to feel more connected to what they do and how they help others.
 They discover the value in what they do and how they make a difference.
 The work I do with managers is especially rewarding.
 Being a manager today has to be one of the hardest – and often – thankless jobs that there is.
 Long hours, outrageous demands, and not nearly enough time.
 By working with managers and helping them learn how to coach and develop their teams, we are making their lives just a little bit easier – and more fulfilling.
 I feel a thrill when I hear from a manager that he has been able to reach an employee and help that employee develop into a high performer.
 It’s even more rewarding when the manager had thought that the employee was “just trouble” or “not motivated.”
 I hear from managers all the time that they feel more fulfilled because they are now truly able to help and serve their teams.